Step by step

 - Stretches inner thighs, hamstrings, calves, spine, shoulders, chest and opens hips.

-- Energizes, balances and focuses you.
+- Energizes, balances and improves focus.

 - Stimulates abdominal organs.